Akhil-Binu/Python_Django_App/notes.md

                                 |

 if we need to load database in django admin panel we need to import models in admins.py folder of home

+we need to call the database object also

+then we just relload the admin panel

+the we can see the changes then we need to move to departmemt

+then we can move to department page and make some changes

+import models .in views.py folder also